SirPryderi/CSCU9YQ-Exam-Notes/README.md

 The dataset is evenly distributed among the nodes using a hashing function.
 To prevent loss, the data is also replicated across the nodes.

 ### Graph Databases
+A **graph database** is a storage that uses principles like _nodes_ and _edges_ to describe relationships between data.
+The main difference from a traditional relational database, is that that not only records (_nodes_) can have values, but also the relationships between them (the _edges_) can have a value attached to them.
+They are used to store data with very complex relationships.
+The focus on this kind of databases is on the relationship between records, so they are natively more efficient in resolving relationships compared to other data models.

+Example graph databases are: **DataStax Graph**, **Neo4j**, **OrientDB**, **InfiniteGraph**, **AllegroGraph**.

+There's not officially recognised query language for graph databases, but multi-vendor languages exist, such as **Gremlin** and **SPARQL** which allow to make complex-relationship queries in a much more elegant manner than SQL.